-The University of Central Florida's doctoral program in Texts and Technology (T&T) is an important part of the mission of both the College of Arts and Humanities and the University of Central Florida that focuses on the challenges of digital and other technologies in twenty-first century literacy.
-The program provides a solid grounding in theory and research relevant to understanding literate practice in the digital age as well as practical experiences with digital technology and with the challenges of teaching in online environments.
+The University of Central Florida's doctoral program in Texts and Technology (T&T) is an important part of the mission of both the College of Arts and Humanities and the University of Central Florida.
+The program focuses on the challenges of digital and other technologies in twenty-first century literacy, providing a solid grounding in theory and research relevant to understanding literate practice in the digital age as well as practical experiences with digital technology.

-The doctoral program in Texts and Technology initiates an interdisciplinary field combining scholarly study, creative production, and assessment of digital media texts.
+The doctoral program in Texts and Technology engages an interdisciplinary field combining scholarly study and creative production of digital media texts.
 Texts include visual, audio, multimedia, and performance, as well as printed and spoken words.
 The curriculum emphasizes theory and practice in new media supplemented by historical grounding in pre-digital media studies.
-This unique and innovative program prepares students for research, teaching, and program development.
-Areas of research and production include web design, multimedia production, distributed education, entertainment, publishing, information architecture, digital archiving, game design, and visualization.
+This unique and innovative program prepares students for research, teaching, and academic leadership.
+Recent dissertations have included a history of the film industry in Florida, a study of perceptions of control in video games, history-driven electronic literature, an examination of social media's role in arts engagement, and a reimagining of first year composition.

-Required Courses-15 Credit Hours
+Required Courses-18 Credit Hours

-Core-12 Credit Hours
+Core-15 Credit Hours

-- ENG 6800 Introduction to Texts and Technology (3 credit hours) - ENG 6810 Theories of Texts and Technology (3 credit hours) - ENG 6801 Texts and Technology in History (3 credit hours) - DIG 6836 Design and Development for Texts and Technology (3 credit hours)
+- ENG 6800 Introduction to Texts and Technology (3 credit hours) - ENG 6810 Theories of Texts and Technology (3 credit hours) - ENG 6801 Texts and Technology in History (3 credit hours) - DIG 6836 Design and Development for Texts and Technology (3 credit hours) - ENG 6007 Dissertation Research Design in Texts and Technology (3 credit hours)